georules/tb-screenshot-plugin/README.md

 Note that when you set up your API keys with github and imgur that the callback routes for are:
 + /github-authenticated
 + /imgur-authenticated

+## To-Do
++ Automatically save after screenshot is completed.
+(Possible?)
++ Determine a better way to include the canvg library
++ Handle other views (not just svg)